 By default, the telnet protocol does not encrypt its traffic.
 If we want to encrypt traffic we can use Telnet/s which encrypts the traffic.
 Actually, some TLS/SSL tunnel is created and telnet traffic is transmitted through this TLS/SSL tunnel.
 Because of the TLS/SSL implementation it Telnet/s is not used widely.

 With its positive and negative attitudes, telnet has different alternatives.
 SSH is the biggest and better alternative to the Telnet protocol.

 - SSH provides better security by encrypting traffic and providing better and secure authentication.
-SSH also have a lot of extra features like X desktop forwarding, port forwarding etc.
+SSH also has a lot of extra features like X desktop forwarding, port forwarding, etc.

-- SNMP is designed for remote management over non interactive commands.
-But it is mainly used to monitor remote systems and not complete alternative to the telnet protocol.
+- SNMP is designed for remote management over non-interactive commands.
+But it is mainly used to monitor remote systems and not a complete alternative to the telnet protocol.

-There are some telnet services on the internet which provides some asciinema or ASCII bassed cinema.
+There are some telnet services on the internet which provide some asciinema or ASCII based cinema.
 This service runs a short film over the telnet protocol.
 We can access this film from towel.blinkenlights.nl like below.

 $ telnet towel.blinkenlights.nl